Quantum Nonlocality under Latency Constraints: Introduction

-In this paper, we formulate an extension of the existing mathematical framework of \textbf{nonlocal games} from computer science that can be used to answer these questions.
+This leads to a new mathematical framework that goes beyond that of the current theory of Bell nonlocality.
+In particular, we extend the existing mathematical framework of \textbf{nonlocal games}.
 As our extension centers around the concept of latency constraints, we will use the name \textbf{latency-constrained (LC) games}.
-Our definition will mathematically formalize the concept of a latency constraint and the communication latency between different parties.
+Our definition will mathematically formalize the concept of a latency constraint and the communication latency\footnote{Note that the term ``latency'' is overloaded.
+Communication latency is the time required to transmit information from one party to another.
+A latency constraint, on the other hand, is the time limit within which parties must produce their outputs after receiving their inputs. } between different parties.
 We will define classical and quantum strategies as the most general operations that the parties can perform using classical and quantum resources, respectively, within the latency constraint.
-A crucial assumption we make throughout is that the parties' local operations consume zero time.
-In general, the local operation time is constrained by energy.
-By providing the parties with sufficient energy, the local operation time can be made arbitrarily short.
-This is analogous to the constraint that energy imposes on clock speed in digital computers.
-We will also consider the possibility of multiple rounds of communication and multiple inputs and outputs over time.
-We call the mathematical framework we introduce for this case \textbf{multi-step LC games}.
-This framework is more general and can be used to answer the question

-This is essentially an extension of the previous question to the multi-round, time-dependent setting.
-Furthermore, this framework uncovers a finer structure than what is drawn in~\Cref{fig:ABC}.
-That is, there is actually a regime that lies between the ``Partially communicating scenario 1'' and ``Partially communicating scenario 2'' where $A,B$ can transmit to each other, receive that transmission, and then transmit to each other again.
-This we will call \textbf{back-and-forth communication}, as shown in~\Cref{fig:ABC2} for the same setup as~\Cref{fig:ABC}.

-This allows for quantum strategies where the two parties $A,B$ can exchange inputs, perform a quantum measurement, and then exchange measurement results.